MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/configure-spring-boot-starter-java-app-with-azure-active-directory.md

 adobe-target: true
 ---

-# Develop a Spring web app which supports sign-in by Azure Active Directory account
+# Add Login with Azure Active Directory Account in Spring Web App

 This article shows you how to develop a Spring web app which supports sign-in by [Azure Active Directory (Azure AD) account](/azure/active-directory/fundamentals/active-directory-whatis#terminology).
 After finishing all steps in this article, the web app will redirect to the Azure AD sign-in page when it's been accessed anonymously.
 The following screenshot shows the Azure AD sign-in page: